 How can literature, history, music and drama illuminate our understanding of human experience?
 How do thought, feeling, emotion, memory and imagination contribute to our sense of wellness or illness and our construction of the self and others?
 This strand, led by Professor Corinne Saunders, will explore how insights from the arts and humanities, through literary and cultural sources from classical to contemporary, might be used to enrich and complicate our concepts of normal and pathological experience, with a particular focus on trauma, touch and deafness.

 Can experiences at the periphery of everyday life, for example dreams, provide insights on larger issues such as consciousness, the self, social cognition, and our relationship with reality?
 Drawing on the intersections of cognitive literary studies, psychology and medical humanities this strand, led by Dr Marco Bernini and Dr Ben Alderson-Day explores liminal, ephemeral experience, which is both absent in and intractable to scientific models.

 How do we access the contents of consciousness including thoughts, emotions, sensations and perceptions?
-This strand, led by Professor Charles Fernyhough will improve methods for studying human inner experience and use them to advance models of mind and brain, particularly the ways in which social and environmental settings affect psychology and physiology.
+This strand, led by Professor Charles Fernyhough will improve methods for studying human inner experience and use them to advance models of mind and brain, particularly the ways in which social and environmental settings affect both psychology and physiology.
 Areas of exploration include visual hallucinations, memory, mind-wandering, dreaming, imagining and spirituality.

 This cross-cutting strand led by Dr Angela Woods and Creative Facilitator Mary Robson will reflect on the processes and methods used to generate knowledge in this field, bringing together insights from across the strands through regular research meetings.
 As well as producing new thinking about human experience, we hope to influence scholars, practitioners and stakeholders through creative and ambitious training programmes.